This means that we consider the social and environmental impact of all of our work, including the investments we hold in our portfolio.

 You can read our impact report and appendices here:

-• Positive climate action and energy security: including renewable energy generation to power 136 average UK homes
+- Positive climate action and energy security: including renewable energy generation to power 122 average UK homes, avoiding 142 tonnes of GHG emissions

 Capital Preservation Fund

 In 2018 Access received £10m of funds from dormant accounts to finance our Local Access programme.
-This money will be blended with around £15m of repayable finance provided by Big Society Capital to provide flexible capital to support the development of enterprise models for charities and social enterprises in approximately five places.
+This money will be blended with around £15m of repayable finance provided by Big Society Capital to provide flexible capital to support the development of enterprise models for charities and social enterprises in six places across England.

 Furthermore, in 2020 Access received a commitment of £30m from dormant accounts to provide support to charities and social enterprises impacted by the COVID pandemic.